douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 With renewed determination, so spake Moses “{{ An ominous statement // Prepare for the worst //  // To thee, this day, I send a thousand travails }}”.

-Suddenly, there were frogs {{ inside a place where you wouldn’t want to find frogs // in your underwear // I’m upset because there are frogs  _. // in the dishwasher }} and {{a place upon which you would be upset to find frogs // on every credenza // I can’t believe there are frogs _. // on the dining room table }} and {{ a place behind or underneath which you would be upset to find frogs // under mother’s robes // I am shocked there are frogs _. // behind the fertility statues}}.
+Suddenly, there were frogs {{ inside a place where you wouldn’t want to find frogs // in your underwear // I’m upset because there are frogs  _. // in the dishwasher }}, frogs {{ on a place upon which you would be upset to find frogs // on every credenza // I can’t believe there are frogs _. // on the dining room table }}, and frogs {{ in a place where you would be upset to find frogs // under mother’s robes // I am shocked there are frogs _. // behind the fertility statues}}.

 That wasn’t terrible.